Additional Recycling and Resources

 Additional locations to borrow Clear Stream containers from:

-The City of Saint Paul and many of the District Councils have containers to borrow.
+The City of Saint Paul and many of the District Councils have containers to loan.
 Contact the City at 266-8866 or visit the City website for information stpaul.gov/recycling-and-waste-reduction/event-recycling-and-composting.
+If the City of Saint Paul and the district council don’t have any available when you need them, Ramsey County Environmental Health office also has containers to loan.
+For details and to reserve containers, call their office at 651-266-1199 or visit ramseycounty.us/residents/recycling-containers-events.

-• One-Time Litter Cleanup: Choose an area to collect litter, such as a sidewalk, park, or block.
+- One-Time Litter Cleanup: Choose an area to collect litter, such as a sidewalk, park, or block.
 Fill out the form required on their website.
 Put the bagged litter in your own trash cart or container.
 If home disposal isn’t possible you can arrange for a pickup.

-• Adopt a Block: Requirements include a minimum 2-year commitment and to clean all four sides of the block and the alley at least 4 times a year.
+- Adopt a Block: Requirements include a minimum 2-year commitment and to clean all four sides of the block and the alley at least 4 times a year.
 Put the bagged litter in your own trash container and food scraps in a backyard compost or take to a Ramsey County Yard Waste site.
 See all requirements and complete the form on the website.

-• Adopt a Container: Requirements include a minimum 2-year commitment, you supply bags and remove filled bags and dispose of them in your trash container.
+- Adopt a Container: Requirements include a minimum 2-year commitment, you supply bags and remove filled bags and dispose of them in your trash container.
 See all requirements and complete the form on the website.